 I can’t believe I’m about to admit this but this was my first time ever making a frittata.
 WHY ON EARTH DID I WAIT SO LONG?!?!!
 It could not be easier and it could not be more delicious.
 I am officially hooked and finally understand why Giada says the word “frittata’ with so much gusto.

-Of course, frittatas are ideal for baby showers, a Mother’s Day brunch or any day time party.
+Since frittatas can be made ahead of time and reheated in the oven, they are perfect for entertaining.
+Frittatas are ideal for baby showers, a Mother’s Day brunch or any day time party.
 Easy to whip up in advance and low maintenance to serve, you can use any ingredients you happen to have on hand.
 In fact, recently I whipped one up on a Sunday and loved having breakfast ready after a quick 60 seconds in the microwave.

 Asparagus and Goat Cheese Frittata

-- 1 bunch asparagus left whole stems trimmed
+- 1 bunch asparagus cut into 2-inch pieces

 - 1 tablespoon olive oil